 In 2012, Jamie joined the faculty at Metalworks Institute.
 Over his three and a half years at the school, courses he taught included: Guitar Musicianship I-VI; Songwriting Analysis; Songwriting III; Desktop Music Production I; and MIDI & Synthesis II & III.

 Necessity (released November 2012) was his seventh album.
 On Necessity, he returned with his signature guitar work, but with a subtle twist — on this record, he focused on the electric guitar.
 The twelve all instrumental tracks on Necessity featured in addition to Jamie, Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
 In 2013, he produced his first ever Christmas piece — an instrumental/vocal arrangement of “The First Noël”.
-The stellar vocals were done by Wendy Irvine with guitars by Jamie and keyboards and all orchestral parts played by Sonya Mitlewski.
+The incredible vocals were done by Wendy Irvine with guitars by Jamie and keyboards and all orchestral parts played by Sonya Mitlewski.
 He is currently working some additional Christmas music for a future album.

 Jamie released an uptempo single called “Good To Be” in June 2014.
 The nylon string guitar based track features several musicians Jamie has worked with in the past including Sonya Mitlewski (keyboards), Henrik Bridger (bass) and Dave Patel (drums).
 His brother Randy directed and edited the “Good To Be” video.